asawicki96/Blog/README.txt

 *taggit
 *markdown.

-This repo is product of learning from the book.
+This repo is product of learning.